onewithhammer/web-driver-io-tutorial/README.md

 | wdio.conf-saucelabs-dataLoopExample2.js | WDIO config file for dataLoopExample2.js on two different OS/browsers (saucelabs)
 | wdio.conf-dataLoopExample2.js | WDIO config file for dataLoopExample2.js on two different browsers (locally)
 | restAPIExample1.js | Example how to use supertest to test REST APIs
+| dbDataLoopExample.js | Example how to use database (mongoDB) driven testing

 ## TEST